CBN: Banks demanding more collateral for corporate loans | TODAY.NG

-The Central Bank of Nigeria says commercial banks have increased the collateral requirements demanded from all business sizes on new loan applications.
+The Central Bank of Nigeria, CBN, has said commercial banks have increased the collateral requirements demanded from all business sizes on new loan applications.

 In its Credit Conditions Survey report for the first quarter of 2018, CBN said banks will demand more collateral in the next quarter.